Sichuan: Qin dynasty

 The rulers of the expansionist state of Qin, based in present-day Gansu and Shaanxi, were the first strategists to realize that the area's military importance matched its commercial and agricultural significance.
 The Sichuan basin is surrounded by the Hengduan Mountains to the west, the Qin Mountains to the north, and Yungui Plateau to the south.
 Since the Yangtze flows through the basin and then through the perilous Three Gorges to eastern and southern China, Sichuan was a staging area for amphibious military forces and a haven for political refugees.

 Qin armies finished their conquest of the kingdoms of Shu and Ba by 316 BC.
 Any written records and civil achievements of earlier kingdoms were destroyed.
 Qin administrators introduced improved agricultural technology.
 Li Bing, engineered the Dujiangyan irrigation system to control the Min River, a major tributary of the Yangtze.
 This innovative hydraulic system was composed of movable weirs which could be adjusted for high or low water flow according to the season, to either provide irrigation or prevent floods.
 The increased agricultural output and taxes made the area a source of provisions and men for Qin's unification of China.

 Han dynasty

 Sichuan was subjected to the autonomous control of kings named by the imperial family of the Han dynasty.
+During the 11 years hiatus between 25 and 36 AD, Sichuan was controlled by the Chengjia Kingdom.
 Following the declining central government of the Han dynasty in the second century, the Sichuan basin, surrounded by mountains and easily defensible, became a popular place for upstart generals to found kingdoms that challenged the authority of Yangtze Valley emperors over China.